-The roasting process has a decaffeinating effect on the leaves, making Houjicha a tasty low-caffeine alternative for tea enthusiasts.
+The roasting process has a decaffeinating effect on the leaves, making Hojicha a tasty low-caffeine alternative for tea enthusiasts.

 The roasting process also changes the flavour of the tea.
-With a nutty taste, Houjicha is a unique tea in that it has a “roast” flavour that no other tea has.
-Interestingly enough, this flavour makes Houjicha taste quite a bit like freshly roasted coffee.
+With a nutty taste, Hojicha is a unique tea in that it has a “roast” flavour that no other tea has.
+Interestingly enough, this flavour makes Hojicha taste quite a bit like freshly roasted coffee.

 What is the Tea Shaker made of?